Don't Miss the Last Supermoon of 2025 on December 4 | 🔬 LatestLY

 There will be plenty to see in the night sky next year, including about a dozen meteor showers, according to Royal Museums Greenwich.

-Quadrantids, visible December 28, 2025-January 12, peaking on January 4 near the constellation Boötes.
+Quadrantids, visible December 28, 2025, until January 12, peaking on January 4 near the constellation Boötes.

 Lyrids, visible April 16-25, peaking on April 22, near the constellation Lyra.